-Lesson 1 – Intro to Rhythm Guitar Filler Riffs
+Lesson 1 – Intro to Rhythm Guitar Fill Riffs

 This is the first video in a series of lessons where I’ll be teaching y’all how to play country and bluegrass rhythm guitar fill riffs, chord embellishments, and more!
 We’re going to start this series with the most basic beginner concepts and work our way up to more advanced techniques each lesson.
 As we discuss these topics, I’m going to highlight the note combinations and other progressions that’ll give your guitar playing that country and bluegrass sound.